Table of contents

 - Good software engineer practices such as DRY, SOLID, TDD.

-My technical growth continued as we expanded the scope of work to application and database performance testing, design of cron jobs, task queue, search optimisation with redis sorted set.
+My growth continued as we expanded the scope of work to application and database performance testing, design of cron jobs, task queue, search optimisation with redis sorted set.

 One important point to note is that growth is not linear, or put in another way, growth does not take place in equal proportions to time.